The Gateway-Client function combines programming and also the user interface of the individual Miniservers.

 Gateway Miniserver in the technical room / main distribution,

-a Client Miniserver each in parts of the building such as office, production, shipping, warehouse, etc.
+A Client Miniserver in each part of the building, such as office, production, shipping, warehouse, etc.

-The same program is distributed to many clients, since many rooms are identical.
+The same program can be distributed to multiple clients, which is especially useful when units are identical.

-In larger buildings, for example, one gateway and several clients can be used per floor.
+In larger buildings, for example, one Gateway Miniserver and several Client Miniservers can be used per floor.

 Planning and preparation